vincha77/vc-aie4-pythonicRAG/BuildingAChainlitApp.md

 Why do we want to support streaming?
 What about streaming is important, or useful?

+#### ANSWER #1:

+Streaming is needed to accommodate transfer of data packets over a network (eg internet).
+Important because nearly all applications are written to be hosted on a network (corporate intranet or over the internet) to be used by many people.

 ## On Chat Start:

 The next scope is where "the magic happens".
 On Chat Start is when a user begins a chat session.
 This will happen whenever a user opens a new chat window, or refreshes an existing chat window.